The Purpose of Internal Communication

-The IoIC profession map is designed to help internal communicators identify the key knowledge, skills and behaviours required to achieve our core purpose - to enable people at work to feel informed, connected and purposeful in order to drive organisational performance.
+At the centre of the Map is what the IoIC believes to be the core purpose of IC – to enable people at work to feel informed, connected and purposeful in order to drive organisational performance.

-In consultation with its Professional Development Advisory Board - a group of internal communication professionals from a wide range of sectors and organisations, and with varied backgrounds – the IoIC undertakes regular reviews of the framework to ensure that the content remains reflective of the role that internal communicators play and recognising the rapid changes underway in organisational environments and the blurring of organisational boundaries.
+The IoIC undertakes regular reviews of the framework to ensure that the content remains reflective of the role that internal communicators play and recognising the rapid changes underway in organisational environments and the blurring of organisational boundaries.
 The map underwent a full review in 2020 and a light touch review in 2022.
+It will next be reviewed in 2026.

 Individuals may wish to use the framework to: